SpaceVim/SpaceVim/docs/_posts/2020-08-13-use-vim-as-a-elixir-ide.md

 ### Code formatting

 Code formatting is provided by [format](../layers/format/) layer.
 The default key binding is `SPC b f`.
+It will run `mix format current_file`.
 To enable code formatting feature for elixir, you need to load the format layer.

 ```toml
 [[layers]]